 The Harvard Business Review partnered with Bocoup to translate the award-winning redesign of HBR.org into a performant and stable site through which HBR's global readership can access the latest ideas in business and management anytime, anywhere, on any device.

 Harvard Business Review

-Improving User Experience and Performance with Responsive Architecture
+Improving UX & Performance with Responsive Architecture

 As readers around the world consume content on a wider array of devices, including tablets and smart phones, the Harvard Business Review needed to adapt HBR.org to suit this new mobile audience.
 HBR began a massive redevelopment effort to make the site more user-centric and engaging across multiple platforms.
 The new design featured a library of UI elements to be reused throughout the site, allowing users to interact with and organize content in a personalized way.
 The HBR development team was looking for technical partners to help translate the redesign into a deployable site and provide holistic expertise and leadership for designing and shipping modular, performant front-end architecture.

 Partnering with Bocoup helped HBR translate the award-winning redesign of HBR.org into a fast, reliable, and engaging site.
 Their investment in coaching their team on collaborative development workflows and best practices ensures the digital publication's continued success.
 HBR's new experience stands on its own as an interactive platform where HBR's global readership can access cutting edge business and management knowledge anytime, anywhere, on any device.

 We'd love to hear from you.
 Get in touch!